MartinBruun/P6/washee_web/README.md

 The architecture follows a Django structure with a focus on serving the data over a REST API.
 This means:

 Each part of the domain that handles its own subset of models is organized into different apps.
+These apps mirror the "features" presented in the washee_app.
+(The difference is that "apps" subdivide with a focus on correctly presenting the models, whereas "features" subdivide with a focus on correctly presenting the behaviour.)

 Each app have the same kind of files with the following responsibilities:
 `admin.py`, handling what can be showed and manipulated on the admin interface.
 `apps.py`, handling the reference to this specific app as a whole.